 The data belongs to you and your patients.
 If you wish to unsubscribe we will extract and submit back to you all patient related information in a machine readable format (csv or excel).
 Optionally, we can keep your records for up to 12 months in case you wish to re-subscribe in the future.
 After that period all data will be deleted from our servers.

 Absolutely not.
 Collaborators can sign up at Collaborate, access the patient cases you have shared with them and share their opinion with you for free.

 Of course.
-All medical specialties can be invited from a signed-up Pediatrician or GP in order to use the platform for collaboration.
+All medical specialties can be invited from a signed-up doctor in order to use the platform for collaboration.

 No, assuming that you have received the patient’s consent to share their medical records (even when this happens anonymously).
 On the contrary, you are breaking many privacy and security regulations when you share sensitive medical data such as exams or photos via email, whatsup or viber.

 Absolutely yes.
 Collaborate helps you easily share a patient’s medical record with a colleague but the patient’s personally identifiable information (PII) such as name, address or medical ID remains hidden.

 Of course.
 Upon your invitation, all patients can access their medical and administrative information from our Patient Portal (i.e. care plans and prescriptions, appointments, medical resources etc).

 Each country has set up its own healthcare structure and regulations and follows its own communication protocols.
 If clinical data are aligned to and available via the Health Level Seven (HL7) international standards, then transfer of data could be possible.

 Collaborate’s vision is to bring together all medical care delivery team members including doctors and medical practitioners from diagnostic centers.
 This feature is not yet available but we are working with well-establsihed diagnostic centers to make it happen.